 You need to know your customers.

-You have to know what type of people they are, what their interests are, but most importantly how they use the Google Search.
+You have to know what type of people they are, what their interests are, and most importantly how they use Google Search.
 What are people looking for when they end up buying products like yours?
 How often do they search for it?
-How exactly are your customers typing their queries, questions, searches?
+How exactly are your customers typing their queries, questions, and searches?

 Google AdWords Tools to Find Keywords